Controlled Data Service projects

 Using linked data to understand the relationships between Multimorbidity and the use of Health and Social Care

 As health and social care integration in Scotland progresses, the benefits of analysing individual-level data of service use are becoming increasingly important.
-This project aims to understand the relationship between multimorbidity (more than one long-term health condition) and health and social care use in Scotland by linking different types of administrative data together, namely; Prescribing Information System, Unscheduled Care Data Mart (from ISD), Death Registrations (from NRS) and the Social Care Survey (from Scottish Government) for those aged 65 and older.
-The research will describe the amounts and types of social care received by individuals and then assess the effect of social care use on health outcomes and the use of unscheduled care for those with multimorbidity.
-The work will assess the interactions between health and social care use and identify potential efficiencies in the use of scarce public resources.
+This project aims to understand the relationship between multimorbidity (more than one long-term health condition) and health and social care use in Scotland by linking different types of administrative data for those aged 65 and older.
+Data to be linked include Prescribing Information System, Unscheduled Care Data Mart (both from NHS National Services Scotland), Death Registrations (from National Records of Scotland) and the Social Care Survey (from Scottish Government) for the years 2010 to 2016.

 Lead: Dr Prachi Bhatnagar